What is the test for representing a unionized member in a grievance?

 Can an employee who abuses sick leave benefits file a grievance or a tort?
 (Prince Edward Island, Canada)

-What is the test for variation in a child protection application?
+What is the test for obtaining express consent in a medical malpractice case?
 (Prince Edward Island, Canada)

 X